Softlandia background

 Vision-RAG in Practice: Paligemma, ColPali, and Vector Databases

-V-RAG implementation still requires access to specialized models and GPU computation, unlike traditional text-based RAG, which can largely be run on commonly available large models from the cloud.
+V-RAG implementation still requires access to specialized models and GPU computation, unlike traditional text-based RAG, which can be run on commonly available large embedding models from the cloud.
 The best way to implement V-RAG is to use a model currently developed for this purpose, named ColPali.

 ColPali is based on the multivector search introduced in the ColBERT model and Google's multimodal Paligemma language model.
 ColPali is a multimodal search model, meaning it understands not only text content but also the visual elements of documents.
 In practice, the developers of ColPali extended ColBERT's text-based search method to cover the visual space using Paligemma.